MAC Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Acquisition Strategy: The company is focusing on value-add opportunities rather than stabilized assets due to current cost of capital considerations.
-Equity issuance is preferred for funding acquisitions.
+• Acquisition Strategy: Focus will be on value-add opportunities rather than stabilized assets due to current capital costs.

-Overall, Macerich demonstrated strong operational performance and leasing activity in 2025, with a clear strategy for future growth, although challenges related to debt and market conditions remain.
+Overall, Macerich demonstrated strong leasing performance and strategic execution in Q4 2025, but faces challenges related to debt and market conditions that could impact future growth.